-The immediate holding company of the company is Greenlam Asia Pacific Pte Ltd, a company incorporated in the republic Singapore.
-The ultimate holding company is Greenlam Industries Limited, a company incorporated in India.
+The immediate holding company of the company is Greenlam Asia Pacific Pte Ltd. a Company incorporated in Singapore.
+The ultimate holding company is Greenlam Industries Limited, a company incorporated in India

-Except as disclosed in this report, no director who held office at the end of financial year had interests in shares, debentures, warrants or share options of the Company or of related corporations either at the beginning of the financial year, or date of appointment, if later, or at the end of the financial year.
+Except as disclosed in this statement, no director who held office at the end of financial year had interests in shares, debentures, warrants or share options of the Company or of related corporations either at the beginning of the financial year, or date of appointment, if later, or at the end of the financial year.

-(b) The directors' interest in the ordinary shares of the Company as at 29/04/2024...... were the same as those as at 31st March 2024.
+(b) The directors' interest in the ordinary shares of the Company as at OFMAY 2025 were the same as those as at 31st March 2025.